makerdao/endgame-docs/tokenomics/mkr-tokenomics.md

 ## Endgame MKR Emissions

-Maker Core will emit a total of 60,000 MKR each year which is allocated to benefit its subDAOs.
-Depending on whether each SubDAO token is undervalued or overvalued, MKR emissions will be used in one of two ways:
+Maker Core emits a total of 60,000 MKR each year which is allocated to benefit its subDAOs.
+Depending on whether each SubDAO token is undervalued or overvalued, MKR emissions are used in one of two ways:
-* If a SubDAO token is undervalued, Maker Core will accumulate SubElixir.
+* If a SubDAO token is undervalued, Maker Core accumulates SubElixir.
-* If a SubDAO token is overvalued, Maker Core will accumulate Elixir and transfer it to the SubDAO.
+* If a SubDAO token is overvalued, Maker Core accumulates Elixir and transfers it to the SubDAO.

 Each path results in the emitted MKR entering a liquidity pool.
 In the first case MKR is paired with SubDAO tokens, and in the latter case paired MKR is paired with EtherDai and Dai.

-Maker Core will also emit a total of 5,000 MKR each year which it will use to:
+Maker Core also emits a total of 5,000 MKR each year which it uses to:
 * Incubate new SubDAOs
 * Provide decentralized workforce bonuses.